-5.1 Bring an end to police violence against protesters
+5.1 Address police violence against protesters

 Any roadmap to a safer and more just democratic society must include a programme to end the extraordinarily brutal and aggressive forms of policing which characterise too many interactions between citizens and the state.
-The Draft White Paper needs a much keener awareness of the extent to which police brutality is a defining feature of much protest in South Africa.
-To the extent that policy discussions of protest appear to exaggerate and mischaracterise the role of 'violence' on behalf of protesters, this Draft White Paper also appears to fall into the trap of failing to recognise the frequent role of police brutality in creating conflict and increasing the risk of unrest during protests.
-As a minimum step it should require an immediate end to the use of paramilitary units in crowd-control situations of any kind.
+Policy discussions of protest appear to exaggerate and mischaracterise the role of 'violence' on behalf of protesters, and often fail to recognise the frequent role of police brutality in creating conflict and increasing the risk of unrest during protests.
+As a minimum step, it should require an immediate end to the use of paramilitary units in crowd-control situations, and stricter guidelines against the use of force.